Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Absolute Zero: Raidwide.
 Used periodically

 **Phase 2**\
-This phase involves 4 Ice Soldier adds.
+4 Ice Soldier adds spawn.

 - Diamond Dust: The boss disappears and does a raidwide.
 If any adds are still alive, it's a wipe